lorenzolrom/ISD-MERCURY-INFOSCAPE/docs/oldREADME.md

 ### Prerequisites

-NetCenter version 4 is comprised of two software packages: MERCURY INFOCENTRAL and MERCURY MERLOT.
+NetCenter version 4 is comprised of two software packages: MERCURY INFOCENTRAL and MERCURY INFOSCAPE.
 Both items require the following:

 * Apache web server running on a UNIX-based operating system